-- 1. Source and Other System Side Meters - a) No later than the source activation date, meters will be installed on each water source. - b) No later than the source activation date, a distribution meter will be installed to measure flow at the point of entry into the water system. - c) No separate irrigation wells are proposed. - d) Meter make, model, size and flow range of proposed meters for each new water source and other system side meters (if known):
+- 1. Source and Other System Side Meters - a) No later than the source activation date, a meter will be installed on each water source. - b) No later than the source activation date, a distribution meter will be installed to measure flow at the point of entry into the water system. - c) Irrigation well(s) with separate irrigation piping are proposed. - d) Meter make, model, size, and flow range of proposed meters for each water source and other system side meters (if known):